drekka/Alchemic/README.md

 @end
 ```

 During scanning, Alchemic will read the list of classes.
 For each one, it will locate the bundle or framework that it came from and scan all classes within it.
-So you only need to refer to a single class to get all classes scanned.
+So you only need to refer to a single class to get all classes in it's bundle scanned.

 # Circular dependencies